Activities of the Air Training Corps: Adventure Training

 "Challenging outdoor training for Personnel in specified adventurous activities, involving controlled exposure to risk, to develop leadership, teamwork, physical fitness, moral and physical courage, among other personal attributes and skills vital to operational capability."

 It is an important part of ATC activities and can help develop teamwork as well as leadership skills.

 Within the ATC there are many opportunities to take part in adventure training, such as hillwalking, canoeing, kayaking, camouflage and concealment expeditions, hiking, and camping.
 All activities of this kind are supervised by appropriately qualified staff (Mountain Leader for Hill walking, British Canoe Union (BCU) instructors for canoeing and kayaking).
 There are also nationally run courses such as Parachuting, Basic Winter Training and Nordic Skiing to name a few.
 Adventure training can take place as part of regular squadron parade nights, weekend and week-long centres.
 There are also two national ATC adventure training camps.
 NACATC (National Air Cadet Adventure Training Centre) Llanbedr in Snowdonia and NACATC Windermere in the English Lake District.
 Here cadets stay for a week participating in various activities in adventure training.
 There is a wide-ranging Adventure Training syllabus in the ACO - although specifics depend upon the squadron.

 Camps

-Most camps are run at wing level and are usually 1 week in duration.
-The activities at these camps vary.
-Most Wings will hold 1 or 2 annual camps that consist primarily of "blues" activities which could include museum visits, drill and flying or "greens" camps which consist more of adventure training, climbing, shooting and flying.
+ATC activities which include annual camps, in the UK and overseas, are intended to help develop teamwork as well as leadership skills.

-There are also overseas camps, usually in Germany, Gibraltar or Cyprus.
-These camps tend to include museum visits and local activities.
-Most camps carry a small cost to cover messing (food) while other costs are subsidised by a cadet's monthly payments and by the MOD.
+One large annual camp is the Royal International Air Tattoo (RIAT) camp held annually in July for the major airshow at RAF Fairford.
+Each year, cadets aged above 16 years and their staff spend between one and three weeks, carrying out essential work in the preparation, and the subsequent taking-down of the infrastructure for RIAT.